Oxford-step-counter/Step-Counter-Android-Example-App/README.md

 ## Compile

 Import the project as a gradle project in Android Studio.
-The step counter algorithm is implemented in a separate module but comes with this source code.
+The step counter algorithm is imported directly from its Github repository.

 ## Log files